daemontus/artifact_cav2021/README.md

 If you wish to compare the results visually, you can copy the `*_aggregated.csv` files from your test runs to the `figures` folder, where we have a prepared `figures.tex` document which will automatically generate graphs similar to what is presented in the paper.
 Note that the `figures.tex` assumes all 8 `.csv` files are present.
 If you don't have all the `.csv` files yet, you can comment out the corresponding `\addplot`  commands to render incomplete plots.
 We also include an `expected_1m.pdf` and `expected_1h.pdf` so that you can compare the results to the expected plots.

 The plots in `figures.tex` correspond to Figures 2 (left) and Figure 3 (left and right) as presented in the paper.
 We do not have a fully automated script to produce Figure 2 (right) since it requires matching CABEAN and ITGR data together.
 However, you can roughly compare the results based on the `.csv` files.
 Note that the absolute speed will be different on every computer, but the overall trend should be preserved.
-Also remember that the data in the paper
+Also remember that your plots will have a cut off at the timeout you used when computing your benchmarks.

 ## Availibility and Extendability

 This artifact and this tutorial is available on [Github](https://github.com/daemontus/artifact_cav2021) and via a pre-configured virtual machine available at [TODO]().

-The implementation is based on two of our already published Rust libraries: [biodivine-lib-bdd](https://crates.io/crates/biodivine-lib-bdd) and [biodivine-lib-param-bn](https://crates.io/crates/biodivine-lib-param-bn) which facilitate the symbolic encoding and of Boolean networks.
-The actual algorithms are then contained in `src/algorithms.rs` and `src/process/*` (implementation reduction via process-based interleaving).
+The implementation is based on two of our already published Rust libraries: [biodivine-lib-bdd](https://crates.io/crates/biodivine-lib-bdd) and [biodivine-lib-param-bn](https://crates.io/crates/biodivine-lib-param-bn) which facilitate the symbolic encoding of Boolean networks.
+The actual algorithms are then contained in `src/algorithms.rs` and `src/process/*` (implementation of reduction via process-based interleaving).
+The implementation itself is fairly minimal (well under 1000 LOC) and contains basic comments that explain the function of individual components.

 Everything is open-source and available with the permissive MIT License.

+The implementation is used (with additional modifications) in our tool [AEON](https://biodivine.fi.muni.cz/aeon), which you can also use to visualize and modify the Boolean networks included in this artifact.
+To simply open and modify the `.aeon` files, you can use the online interface available directly on the website.
+To also compute and visualise the BSCCs using AEON, you will need a native *compute engine* that AEON can connect to (download link for which can be found in the online interface).